MUsmankhanzada/-Fruit-Picking-Robot-Simulation/README.md

 # AI-Usage Card
 Artificial Intelligence (AI) aided the development of this project.
 Please add a link to your AI-Usage card [here](https://ai-cards.org/).

+Rewriting my own ideas professionally and formally.
+Also to avoid any grammatical mistake.